Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 2. Painful Pimples Increase

 In more severe cases, acne may turn into white, pus-filled bumps.
-This indicates bacterial growth and can spread if not treated properly.
+This can indicate bacterial buildup and may spread if not treated properly.

 4. Breakouts Keep Coming Back in the Same Area

 You may notice acne repeatedly forming in the same spots.
-It feels like it heals—then comes back again.
+It seems to heal—then comes back again.

 5. Skin Feels Rough and Uneven

 Frequent irritation and clogged pores can make your skin feel rough, dry, and uneven.
-It also affects your overall appearance and cleanliness.
+It can also affect your overall appearance.

 Why Does Shaving Cause Acne?